• Skip to primary navigation

 1. To make the sponge cake, preheat the oven to 355°F (180°C).
 Grease an 8-inch (20 cm) round pan with softened butter and a pastry brush.
 Sprinkle the buttered tin with a tablespoon of flour and gently shake and tilt the pan.
 Tap the pan against the sink upside down to remove any excess flour.
 Alternatively, brush the baking tin with softened butter or use cooking spray, then line the bottom and sides of the pan with parchment paper.

-2. In a large mixing bowl, sift flour, cornstarch, and cocoa powder a couple of times.
+2. In a large mixing bowl, sift flour, cornstarch, and cocoa powder several times.
 Then, in a heatproof bowl or the bowl of a stand mixer, beat eggs with sugar with a hand whisk until frothy.
-Bring the bowl over a water bath or bain-marie and warm the mixture to 104°F (40°C), whisking constantly.
+Bring the bowl over a water bath (bain-marie) and warm the mixture to 104°F (40°C), whisking constantly.

-3. Remove the bowl from the heat and whisk eggs and sugar with a stand or an electric hand mixer for 10 minutes (longer if an electric mixer is used).
+3. Remove the bowl from the heat and whisk the eggs and sugar with a stand or an electric hand mixer for 10 minutes (longer if using an electric mixer).
 The mixture will whiten and triple in volume, reaching the ribbon stage.

-4. Sift the flour and cocoa mixture over the bowl in a few additions and gently fold in using a rubber spatula.
+4. Sift the flour and cocoa mixture over the bowl in a few additions, then gently fold in with a rubber spatula.
 Pour the cake batter into the prepared baking pan and bake for 30-35 minutes.
 Remove the cake from the oven and let it cool in the pan for 10 minutes.
-Then, invert the pan and let the cake slip on a cooling rack.
+Then invert the pan and let the cake slide onto a cooling rack.
 Let it cool down completely.

 5. To make sugar syrup, pour water and sugar into a saucepan and bring it to a boil.
-Remove the pot from the heat, add cocoa powder, and mix well with a mini whisk.
+Remove the pot from the heat, add the cocoa powder, and whisk until well combined.
 Let it cool.

 6. To make the chocolate ganache, chop the dark chocolate bar (or use chocolate callets) and place it in a bowl.
-Alternatively, use a food processor to crush chocolate.
-Pour heavy cream into a small saucepan and bring it over medium heat, stirring with a hand whisk.
+Alternatively, use a food processor to crush the chocolate.
+Pour the heavy cream into a small saucepan and bring it to a medium heat, whisking constantly.
 Warm the cream to 176°F (80°C), then pour half over the chocolate.
-With a wooden spoon, mix the chocolate with the cream gently from the center to the edges.
+With a wooden spoon, gently mix the chocolate and cream from the center to the edges.
 Then add the remaining hot cream and stir until shiny and smooth.
 Leave to cool slightly, stirring occasionally, or film it in contact and let it set at room temperature.
 The ganache has to reach the spreadable stage.

 Notes